Know all About Tea Tree Oil - Origin, Properties and Benefits

 The plant of Tea tree is originated from Australia and New Zealand, from the family Myrtaceae, related to the myrtle.
 Although the origin of tea tree oil has been accepted in New Zealand and Australia.

 commercially this essential oil has been accepted in Australia based on quality.
 An Australian proved that tea tree oil has anti-septic properties that can be used very well in Pharma Industries and Personal Care.

 Naturally AOS Products derived this essential oil by steam distillation process from Melaleuca Alternifolia plant.

 Properties of Tea Tree Oil:

 • The oil has been described as colorless to straw having a fresh, camphor-like smell.
 Tea tree oil products contain various phytochemicals among which Terpinen-4-ol is the major component.
 Adverse reactions diminish with lower eucalyptol content.

 Freezing point of this essential oil is -22°C. The boiling point is 97-220°C. It is insoluble in Water.

 Tea tree oil GCMS Properties:

 It is stand for Gas Chromatography and Mass Spectrometry.
 The aim of this study is to organize desirable topical preparations of tea tree oil (TTO) and to develop an easy method for analysis.
 In brief GC/MS properties of tea tree oil is given below:

 Botanical name: Melaleuca Alternifolia

 Essential oil: tea tree

 Purchasing Tea tree oil is an easy task.
 On the other hand, selecting a good one can be tricky.
 How will you verify that the oil you have is natural or not?
-We share with you some indicative signs that can help you to identify it.
+We share with you some indicative signs that can help you to identify them.